Palm Done Right is about farmers first.

 But Palm Done Right is more than just fair prices; it’s about empowering farmers with the knowledge, access and resources to make their own choices about how best to improve their livelihood and community.

-One of the main keys to success in raising small farmers out of poverty is promoting sustainable, organic farming practices.
+You may be wondering how sustainable palm oil helps farmers, and one of the main keys to success in raising small farmers out of poverty is promoting sustainable, organic farming practices.
 Rather than relying on an endless stream of inputs, farmers learn how to employ organic practices like natural pest management, multi-cropping, and composting—all of which use material already generated by the farm—to nurture the soil, reduce environmental impact, and make crops more productive, profitable and resilient.

 Cooperation & Community